 To increase our revenue, we must continue to generate market acceptance of our brand and attract new customers and expand our potential customer and sales pipeline.
-Our success will depend to a substantial extent on the widespread adoption of our offering as an alternative to competing solutions, including open source alternatives.
+Our success will depend to a substantial extent on the widespread adoption of our offering, including its capabilities to enable customers to stream, connect, process, and govern their data, as an alternative to competing solutions, including open source alternatives.
 In addition, as our market matures, our offering evolves, and competitors introduce lower cost or differentiated products that compete with our offering, our ability to sell our offering could be impaired.
 Similarly, our sales efforts could be adversely impacted if customers or users within these organizations perceive that features incorporated into competitive products reduce the need for our offering or if they prefer to purchase competing products that are bundled together with other types of products, such as data infrastructure platforms offered by public cloud providers.
 Our existing sales and marketing strategies for new customer acquisition may also be unsuccessful.
-For example, we offer free, limited evaluation and developer usage of Confluent Platform and free introductory usage of Confluent Cloud to encourage awareness, usage, familiarity, and adoption, and a pay-as-you-go arrangement for Confluent Cloud without minimum usage commitments.
-If we are unable to successfully convert these free users into paying customers, or convert pay-as-you-go customers with usage-based minimum commitments, we will not realize the intended benefits of this marketing and adoption strategy.
-As a result of these and other factors, we may be unable to attract new customers or expand our potential customer and sales pipeline, which may have an adverse effect on our business, financial condition, and results of operations.
+For example, we offer free, limited evaluation and developer usage of Confluent Platform and free introductory usage of Confluent Cloud to encourage awareness, usage, familiarity, and adoption, and a pay-as-you-go arrangement for Confluent Cloud without usage commitments.
+If we are unable to successfully convert these free users into paying customers, or convert pay-as-you-go customers with usage-based commitments, we will not realize the intended benefits of this marketing and adoption strategy.
+Additionally, our success depends in part on the adoption and expanded use of our offering by customers who are subject to rapidly evolving rules, regulations, and industry standards or are in new or emerging markets, such as GenAI, which may impact our ability to generate market acceptance of our offering or cause market acceptance of our offering to develop more slowly than we expect.
+As a result of these and other facto

-Our business depends on our existing customers renewing their subscriptions and usage-based minimum commitments, purchasing additional subscriptions and usage-based minimum commitments, and expanding their use of our offering.
+Our business depends on our existing customers renewing their subscriptions and usage-based commitments, purchasing additional subscriptions and usage-based commitments, and expanding their use of our offering.